balena-io/open-balena/README.md

 - **Container-based**: Benefit from the power of virtualization, optimized for the edge
 - **Scalable**: Deploy and manage one device, or one million
 - **Powerful API & SDK**: Extend openBalena to fit your needs
-- **Built-in VPN**: Access your devices regardless of their network environment
+- **Built-in terminal connection**: Access your devices regardless of their network environment

 ## Roadmap